 Having had more than my share of opportunities to sit on front porches listening to the elderly explain how their family had made the decision to place them in a facility of some sort and nobody wanted the dilapidated structure they once called “home”, I’ve fought back tears as I’ve seen their eyes well up and observed the faraway look of yearning for their family.

 When we’re young and strong we never imagine ourselves facing such circumstances.
 Things will be different for us, we think.
-The truth is we live in the midst of the abandoned and none of us are exempt.
+The truth is we live in the midst of the abandoned and none of us is exempt.
 Frailty brings vulnerability and we cannot know the impact until the day we face it on a personal level.

 Standing across the road capturing images I could hear the wind blowing the loose metal roof and the creaking noises of the wood.
 I thought how it had stood in the pouring rains the night before and wondered how the heirs could have walked out their door into the bright sunshine the next morning and viewed it.